chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/USB_Host/MSC_Standalone/readme.txt

 When the application is started, the connected USB flash disk device is detected in MSC mode and gets initialized.
 The STM32 MCU behaves as a MSC Host, it enumerates the device and extracts VID, PID, manufacturer name, Serial no and product name information and displays it on the LCD screen.
-This example is based on read/write file and explore the USB flash disk content trough a MSC routine.
+This application is based on read/write file and explore the USB flash disk content trough a MSC routine.

 A menu is displayed and the user can select any operation from the menu using the Joystick buttons:
  - "File Operations" operation writes a small text file (less to 1 KB) on the USB flash disk.